 The groundwork has been laid, with or without formal annexation: The next major Israeli land grab will not operate hilltop by hilltop, as the settlers do, but law by law.
 And it is likely to leave even more Arabs who live in the land of Israel stuck somewhere between the ground and the sky.

-Elisheva Goldberg is the media director for the New Israel Fund.
-She was an aide to former Israeli Foreign Minister Tzipi Livni and has written for The Daily Beast, The Forward, The New Republic, and The Atlantic.
+Elisheva Goldberg is the Media and Policy Director for the New Israel Fund.
+She previously served as an aide to former Israeli Foreign Minister Tzipi Livni, and worked at the progressive Israeli think tank, Molad.
+She has written for The Daily Beast, The Forward, The New Republic, and The Atlantic.